ReeceKidd/bitcoin-wallet-api/README.md

 You can also access the hosted service at:

 ## Testing
-The application has both unit and functional tests.
+The API has both unit and functional tests.
 ```
  yarn test
 ```